zembutsu/docs.docker.jp/engine/reference/commandline/dockerd.rst

 .. code-block:: bash

-   -b, --bridge=                          コンテナがアタッチするネットワーク・ブリッジ
-   --exec-root=/var/run/docker            Docker 実行ドライバのルート
-   -g, --graph=/var/lib/docker            Docker ランタイムのルート -p, --pidfile=/var/run/docker.pid      デーモンの PID ファイルに使うパス -H, --host=[]                          デーモンが接続するソケット --config-file=/etc/docker/daemon.json  Daemon 設定ファイル --tlscacert="~/.docker/ca.pem"         信頼できる認証局で署名された証明書 --tlscert="~/.docker/cert.pem"         TLS 証明書ファイルのパス --tlskey="~/.docker/key.pem"           TLS 鍵ファイルのパス
+   -b, --bridge=                          Attach containers to a network bridge --exec-root=/var/run/docker            Root of the Docker execdriver --data-root=/var/lib/docker            Root of persisted Docker data -p, --pidfile=/var/run/docker.pid      Path to use for daemon PID file -H, --host=[]                          Daemon socket(s) to connect to --iptables=true                        Enable addition of iptables rules --config-file=/etc/docker/daemon.json  Daemon configuration file --tlscacert="~/.docker/ca.pem"         Trust certs signed only by this CA --tlscert="~/.docker/cert.pem"         Path to TLS certificate file --tlskey="~/.docker/key.pem"           Path to TLS key file

 ..
 When your daemons use different values for these flags, you can run them on the same host without any problems.
 It is very important to properly understand the meaning of those options and to use them correctly.